Samuelthenm/quantiva-livedemo/README.md

 - Connect to real financial APIs (e.g., Plaid)
 - Allow users to add, edit, and delete transactions
 - Analytics section with graphs and trends

+## Test website

+- Click on the link under "About"